 What is Google Ad Grants?

-Is Google Ad Grants More Challenging to Use Than Adwords?
+Is Google Ad Grants More Challenging to Use Than Google Ads?

-Google Ad Grants is a scaled-down version of Google Adwords.
+Google Ad Grants is a scaled-down version of Google Ads.
 On the one hand, that means there’s less to master.
 On the other hand, some of what is not included in Google Ad Grants is important, which makes it more challenging to get results.
-Hence, a more experienced understanding of Adwords will generate more successful results with Google Ad Grants.
+Hence, a more experienced understanding of Google Ads will generate more successful results with Google Ad Grants.
 Read More: Google Ad Grants “Catch”.

 Why Does it Seem our Google Ad Grants is Not Working?